bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

 * objects are cached for the life of TTL in seconds
 * it's possible to clear cached objects but it's not free

+## AWS Snowball

+A transport solution which was designed for transferring large amounts of data (petabyte-scale) into and out the AWS cloud.

 ## CLI

 It's possible (and common) to manage AWS resources from the CLI using the `aws` command.